KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/README.md

    - Line 25 - `S.subject.name = 'gait1018';`
 5. Click on the green 'Run' button

 Congratulations your first simulation with the 2D model is running!
+Running this type of simulation typically takes about 1-5 minutes, depending on your specific hardware.

 ## PredSimResults
 Once your simulation is done, the results are stored in `PredSimResults\gait1018` as `gait1018_v1`.
 Each time you run a simulation, it is saved with an incremental version number: v1, v2, v3, v4, … The most recently run simulation will always have the highest version number.
 If this is the first time you ran a simulation, the results are stored in files starting with `gait1018_v1`.
 The following files are created: